pogo-account-checker/Pogo-Account-Checker/README.md

 Then transfer the file to your phone.
 Next open the app and select the file.
 Press start to start checking the accounts.
 The checked accounts can be found in the `PogoAccountChecker` folder on your phone.
 In this folder there will be a maximum of four files:
 * `not_banned.txt` - contains accounts that still work
 * `banned.txt` - contains accounts that are banned
-* `not_exist` - contains accounts that don't exist or have an incorrect username/password
+* `not_exist.txt` - contains accounts that don't exist or have an incorrect username/password
 * `error.txt` - contains accounts for which checking failed 10 times in a row, this can for example happen when there is no internet connection